Walt Disney's Carousel of Progress: Post–GE years

 Due to a decrease in attendance following the September 11 attacks, Walt Disney's Carousel of Progress closed in October 2001.
-It reopened soon afterwards on a seasonal basis, causing fans to become concerned for its future.
-Although numerous "permanent closure" rumors still plague the attraction, Disney has consistently said that there are no plans for permanent closure or any closure at all.
-It has had minor refurbishments in recent years, but has remained open nearly every day of the Magic Kingdom's regular operations since 2003.
+It reopened soon afterwards on a seasonal basis, but has remained open nearly every day of the Magic Kingdom's regular operations since 2003.

 The Sherman Brothers write in their joint autobiography regarding the history of the pavilion:

 Three years after Walt Disney World opened, the Carousel of Progress moved east from Disneyland to Florida, and we were invited to write a brand new theme song: "The Best Time Of Your Life".
 In 1994, as a special tribute to the dreams of Walt Disney the Carousel of Progress was "updated" back to its original show, featuring our original theme song, "There's A Great Big Beautiful Tomorrow".

 On July 22, 2016, the gears-and-cogs paint scheme was replaced by futuristic "strikes" of various different colors.
 The attraction's name is now painted on the rotating part of the building.

 In 2022, the animatronics in the final act got an updated wardrobe, with a few Easter eggs.
-For example, Patricia, the daughter now wears a collegiate sweater for "Progress Tech School of Urban Planning", in reference to Progress City, the model city that Walt Disney had in mind for Epcot.
-Both Trish and Jim are now wearing slippers with designs of the reindeer characters from the Disney Christmas parade.
-James, the son, wears a ski hoodie with a logo for the Mineral King Ski Resort, an abandoned idea that Walt Disney had planned before his death, emblazoned on it.
-And John, the father, now wears a green apron that reads "My Food Rocks", in reference to the Epcot attraction Food Rocks (1994–2004).
+For example, Patricia, the daughter now wore a collegiate sweater for "Progress Tech School of Urban Planning", in reference to Progress City, the model city that Walt Disney had in mind for Epcot.
+Both Trish and Jim wore slippers with designs of the reindeer characters from the Disney Christmas parade.
+James, the son, wore a ski hoodie with a logo for the Mineral King Ski Resort, an abandoned idea that Walt Disney had planned before his death, emblazoned on it.
+And John, the father, now wore a green apron that reads "My Food Rocks", in reference to the Epcot attraction Food Rocks (1994–2004).
 The dialogue, however, remains unchanged.

 In August 2025 at Destination D23, it was announced that the ride will be getting an update.
 This will include a new introductory scene featuring an Audio-Animatronics figure of Walt Disney.
+In May 2026, it was announced that the ride would close on July 6, 2026 to install the update, and that it is expected to reopen in late Spring 2027, with new scenes and a timeline shift.
+More details were released in August 2026 at D23: The Ultimate Disney Fan Event 2026, which revealed that the attraction will feature the voices of Jamie Lee Curtis and Bryan Cranston as Sarah and John, 1980's scenes, and the opening date is Late Spring 2027.